Canon Rebel vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Rebel does not offer wifi capability.
+In contrast, the Rebel does not provide wifi capability.

 Both the Rebel and the A7 II have been discontinued, but can regularly be found used on eBay.
 The Rebel was replaced by the Canon XT, while the A7 II was followed by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon Rebel Manual (free pdf) or the online Sony A7 II Manual.

 So what is the bottom line?
 Is the Canon Rebel better than the Sony A7 II or vice versa?
 The listing below highlights the relative strengths of the two models.